Escape from Normality

 Or we could try a payload that uses the modulo operator (

 %) between the String and our alert.

 alert function to a denylist, e.g. a regex for

 alert\(, by checking for an opening parenthesis.
-Look up the function in the
+In that case, call the function via the

-window object’s property list; this makes it look like a string:
+window object’s property list.
+This makes it look like an innocuous string to naive regexes:

-- Normalize the data, whether this entails character set conversion, character encoding, substitution, or removal.
+- Normalize data before operating on it, whether this entails character set conversion, character encoding, substitution, or removal.

-- Apply security checks, preferring inclusion lists over exclusion lists (it’s a lot easier to guess what’s safe than assume what’s dangerous).
+- Apply security checks after normalization, preferring inclusion lists over exclusion lists – it’s a lot easier to guess what’s safe than assume what’s dangerous.

 Normalization is an important first step.
 Any time you transform data you should reapply security checks.
 Snake Plissken was never one for offering advice.
 Instead, think of The Hitchhiker’s Guide to the Galaxy and recall Trillian’s report as the Infinite Improbability Drive powers down (p.
 61):

-Good luck with normality, and trying to escape the right characters.
+Good luck with normality and trying to get an escape right.
 Security isn’t certain, but one thing is, at least according to Queen – there’s ”no escape from reality.”